 The part(s) or condition(s) listed below for the symptom Dryer not heating are ordered from most likely to least likely to occur.
 Check or test each item, starting with the items at the top of the page.

-Dryer thermal fuse.
-Located on the blower housing.
-If the dryer overheats, the thermal fuse blows to cut off power to the dryer.
-If the thermal fuse has blown, the dryer won't start.
-The thermal fuse cannot be reset—if the fuse has blown, replace it.
-Thermal fuses often blow due to a clogged vent.
+Dryer thermal fuse located on the blower housing.
+If the dryer overheats, the thermal fuse blows cutting off power to the motor or the heating system.
+When the fuse is bad the dryer won't start or will run but not heat.
+The thermal fuse cannot be reset.
+Fuses often blow due to a clogged dryer vent.

 Gas dryers have two or more gas valve solenoid coils.
 The gas valve solenoids open the gas valve ports to allow gas to flow into the burner assembly.
 If a gas valve solenoid fails, the dryer won’t heat.
 To determine if one or more of the gas valve solenoids has failed, check the igniter.
 If the igniter glows and goes out but does not ignite the gas, the gas valve solenoid is defective.
 If one or more of the gas valve coils are defective, we recommend that you replace them as a set.

 Dryer gas burner valve solenoid set.
 If the dryer does not heat or heats intermittently the coils could be defective.
 To test, watch the burner and if the igniter glows for a while and then shuts off without the gas igniting, it usually means one of these coils is bad.

 The igniter uses heat to ignite the gas in the burner assembly.
 If the igniter is not working, the gas will not ignite, preventing the dryer from heating.
 To determine if the igniter has burned out, use a multimeter to test the igniter for continuity.
 If the igniter does not have continuity, replace it.